JayDaley/XML-to-JSON-in-XSLT/README.md

 <textelement>some text</textelement>
 ```

-in style 1 the simplified version translates as
+in style 1 the simplified version translates to

 ```javascript
 { "textelement" : "some text" }